xvanov/invoiceme/RAILWAY_DEPLOYMENT.md

 | `SPRING_PROFILES_ACTIVE` | No | Spring profile (default: prod) | `prod` |
 | `PORT` | Auto | Railway sets this automatically | `8080` |

+**Note:**
+- **`NIXPACKS_JDK_VERSION=21` is REQUIRED** - Railway's Nixpacks defaults to Java 17, so you must set this to use Java 21
-**Note:** `POSTGRES_*` variables are automatically provided by Railway when you add a PostgreSQL service.
+- `POSTGRES_*` variables are automatically provided by Railway when you add a PostgreSQL service.
 You don't need to set them manually - just make sure the PostgreSQL service is connected to your backend service.

 ## Next Steps